 Of the nearly two hundred craters discovered on Earth, the Wabar Crater is one of only seventeen to contain remnants of the original impacting object.
-An iron pendant connected to four chain links known as 'Qarabawi's Charm' (see photo courtesy of Mike Hankey), which had previously been hung around a camel's neck by the Egyptian Ababda nomadic tribe to ward off evil, was sent by Dr. Al-Far of the Egyptian Geological Museum in Cairo to the Smithsonian Institution in 1977 (Mayne et al., 2010, 2020).
+An iron pendant connected to four chain links known as 'Qarabawi's Charm' (see photo courtesy of Mike Hankey), which had previously been hung around a camel's neck by a member of the Egyptian Ababda nomadic tribe to ward off evil, was sent by Dr. Al-Far of the Egyptian Geological Museum in Cairo to the Smithsonian Institution in 1974 (Mayne et al., 2010, 2020).
 The Charm is inscribed in Arabic with the words "Allahu Akbar" ("God is Greatest").
 Careful studies verified its meteoritic origin through its Ni content of 6.8 wt% and the presence of taenite lamellae.
-An extensive comparative search of all Middle-East irons revealed that the Ni content of Wabar is identical to that of the Camel Charm, and subsequent laboratory analyses of the two materials led to the determination that the most likely source material for the Camel Charm was the Wabar iron (Mayne et al., 2019).
+An extensive comparative search of all Middle-East irons revealed that the Ni content of the Wabar IIIAB iron meteorite is identical to that of the Camel Charm, and subsequent laboratory analyses of the two materials led to the determination that the most likely source material for the Camel Charm was the Wabar iron (Mayne et al., 2019).
 Further in-depth analyses of a portion of the fourth chain link were conducted by Mayne et al. (2020), the results of which led them to conclude that the Camel Charm is sourced from a unique IIIAB iron, particularly due to differences in highly siderophile element concentrations between the two materials.
 The source meteorite for the Camel Charm has been given the name Wadi El Gamal, meaning The Valley of the Camel, after the Wadi El Gamal National Park encompassing the homeland of the Ababda tribe.